Texas’ Aggravated Robbery: Minimum Sentence Unveiled

 2. Penalties for Aggravated Robbery

 Under Texas law, aggravated robbery is considered a first-degree felony.
 The minimum sentence for a first-degree felony in Texas is 5 years imprisonment.
 However, the punishment can be enhanced based on various factors, such as prior criminal history, the use of a deadly weapon, or causing severe bodily injury.
-The penalty for aggravated robbery can be as high as life imprisonment.
+The maximum penalty for aggravated robbery can be as high as life imprisonment.

 3. Deadly Weapons and Enhanced Penalties